 From that point onwards, verbal communication became easier, but on occasion the air would turn several shades of blue over annoying transmissions.
 The accents of Americans and British continued to grate on one another's nerves while the Canadians continued in their role as interpreters.
 This ability to understand both 'British English' and 'American English' aided them in their ultimate conquest of a far greater challenge.
 It took a few months but they eventually learned 'Australian English' - no easy feat.

+Dennis Stapleton served in the RCN in the 1950's as a radio operator.
+He provides this insight regarding staffing levels and watches in the radio department.
 A typical radio staff for a Tribal and most destroyers during peacetime would normally include:

 Head of Department - Chief Petty Officer, Radio (CPO) or